Tam0721/bookstore/README.md

 ## About MTBOOKSTORE Project

 This is a website project done by Tran Thi My Tam.
 This project need Composer and Node.js to run.
-If you haven't install them, download right now:
+If you haven't install them, download and install right now:
 - Download [Composer](https://getcomposer.org/download).
 - Download [Node.js](https://nodejs.org/en/download).